 The Advanced Encryption Standard (AES) is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST).
 Now used internationally, it is the only publicly accessible cipher approved by the National Security Agency (NSA) and was adopted by the U.S. as a federal government standard in 2002.

-The AES describes a 'block cipher' and is a symmetric-key algorithm (i.e. the same key is used for both encryption and decryption); key size may be 128, 192 or 256 bits.
-IIROC proposes using 128-bit keys to minimize impact to system performance while maintaining a sufficient level of information security.
+The AES describes a ‘block cipher’ and is a symmetric-key algorithm (i.e. the same key is used for both encryption and decryption); key size may be 128, 192 or 256 bits.
+Using 128-bit keys would minimize impact to system performance while maintaining a sufficient level of information security.

 2.1.1 Mode of Operation – AES-CTR

 A mode of operation is an algorithm used in conjunction with a block cipher to enhance information security.
-There exists a wide range of modes that encompass varying guarantees of security and efficiency; IIROC proposes using the Counter (CTR) mode since it offers a number of efficiency advantages over other modes without weakening security (e.g. it is highly parallelizable, and securely transforms of a block cipher into a stream cipher (thereby removing the need for block padding)).
+There exists a wide range of modes that encompass varying guarantees of security and efficiency; the Counter (CTR) mode offers a number of efficiency advantages over other modes without weakening security (e.g. it is highly parallelizable, and securely transforms of a block cipher into a stream cipher (thereby removing the need for block padding)).